-Objective: To assess the association between rurality and the use, type (pharmacotherapy versus psychotherapy), and quality of depression care.
+Objective: To assess the association between rurality and depression care.
 Methods: Data were extracted for 10,319 individuals with self-reported depression in the Medical Expenditure Panel Survey.
-Pharmacotherapy was defined as an antidepressant prescription fill, and adequate pharmacotherapy was defined as receipt of at least four antidepressant fills at a minimally adequate dosage during a year.
-Psychotherapy was defined as an outpatient counseling visit, and adequate psychotherapy was defined as at least eight visits in a year.
+Pharmacotherapy was defined as an antidepressant prescription fill, and minimally adequate pharmacotherapy was defined as receipt of at least four antidepressant fills.
+Psychotherapy was defined as an outpatient counseling visit, and minimally adequate psychotherapy was defined as ≥ 8 visits.
 Rurality was defined using Metropolitan Statistical Areas and Rural Urban Continuum Codes (RUCCs).
-Results: 65.1% received depression treatment, including 58.8% with at least one antidepressant prescription fill and 24.5% with at least one psychotherapy visit.
-Among those in treatment, 56.2% had adequate pharmacotherapy treatment and 36.3% had adequate psychotherapy treatment.
-There were no significant rural-urban differences in receipt of any depression treatment.
-Rural residence was associated with significantly higher odds of receiving pharmacotherapy (MSA: OR= 1.16, p=0.04 and RUCC: OR=1.04, p=0.05), but not with the adequacy of pharmacotherapy.
-Rural residence was associated with significantly lower odds of receiving psychotherapy (MSA: OR=0.6, p<0.01 and RUCC: OR=0.91, p<0.001), and significantly lower odds of receiving minimally adequate psychotherapy (MSA: OR=0.5, p<0.01 and RUCC: OR=0.92, p=0.02).
-Psychiatrists per capita was found to be a mediator in the psychotherapy analyses.
-Conclusions: Rural individuals are more reliant on pharmacotherapy than psychotherapy, which may be a concern if this is due to poor access to psychotherapy rather than a preference for antidepressants.
+Results: Over the year, two thirds received depression treatment, including almost half with at least one antidepressant prescription fill and a quarter with at least one psychotherapy visit.
+Among those in treatment, just over half had minimally adequate pharmacotherapy treatment and about a third had minimally adequate psychotherapy treatment.
+Overall, there were no significant rural-urban differences in receipt of any type of formal depression treatment.
+However, rural residence was associated with significantly higher odds of receiving pharmacotherapy, and significantly lower odds of receiving psychotherapy.
+Rural residence was not significantly associated with the adequacy of pharmacotherapy, but it was significantly associated with the adequacy of psychotherapy.
+Psychiatrists per capita was a mediator in the psychotherapy analyses.
+Conclusions: Rural individuals are more reliant on pharmacotherapy than psychotherapy.
+This may be a concern if individuals in rural areas turn to pharmacotherapy because psychotherapists are unavailable rather than because they have a preference for pharmacotherapy.